-By optimizing your DR plan, you’ll be able to significantly improve the quality of your virtualized environment.
+By optimizing your Disaster Recovery plan with Virtualization, you’ll be able to significantly improve the quality of your network.

 How would your business be impacted if your IT infrastructure completely shut down?
 Would your operation still be able to function well enough in the short-term?
 Will your recovery strategy help you get things back up and running as good as new?
 And how is all of this going to affect the data that you work with?
 These are all extremely important questions to ask, especially if your company relies heavily on computers, the internet, and other virtual resources.